9705701645/AI_Internship_Project-/README.md

-# AI_Internship_Project-
+# AI_Internship_Project
 ARTIFICIAL INTELLIGENCE INTERNSHIP
+Task-1
-Task-1 - MLP Face Recognition
+MLP Face Recognition
 Description -
 The Multi-Layer Perceptron (MLP) Face Recognition System is an innovative project that leverages the power of artificial neural networks to identify and recognize faces.